Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/supplemental.md

 _**Prerequisite:** Level 7+ Warlock, Pact of the Talisman_

 When the wearer of your talisman fails a saving throw, they can add a d4 to the roll, potentially turning the save into a success.
-This benefit can be used a number of times equal to your proficiency bonus, and all expended uses are restored when you finish a Long Rest.
+This benefit can be used a number of times equal to your proficiency bonus, and all expended uses are restored when you finish a **:rest-long: Long Rest**.

 ---